Republicans launch audit into Wisconsin licensing committee over backlog complaints

 Legislative Republicans on Tuesday launched an audit into persistent backlogs at the state agency that processes professional licenses, which department officials and Democratic lawmakers have long attributed to ongoing staffing shortages.

-The Republican-led Joint Legislative Audit Committee ordered the proposed audit into the Department of Safety and Professional Services, which oversees close to half a million professional license holders and permits more than 200 types of professional licenses and construction permits.
+The Republican-led Joint Legislative Audit Committee voted along party lines to order the audit into the Department of Safety and Professional Services, which oversees close to half a million professional license holders and permits more than 200 types of professional licenses and construction permits.

 Rep. Robert Wittke, R-Racine, said the audit, which will be carried out by the nonpartisan Legislative Audit Bureau, relates to weekslong waits faced by those seeking professional licenses through the agency.